lisapearl/wh-dependency-learning/README.md

  how often learned probabilities are output, and what the smoothing constant is for relativizing probabilities.

+If using, please cite the following:

+Pearl, L. & Sprouse, J. 2013.
+Syntactic islands and learning biases:
+Combining experimental syntax and computational modeling to investigate the language acquisition problem.
+*Language Acquisition, 20, 23-68.*
+DOI 10.1080/10489223.2012.738742.

 # Main code: online_learner.pl
   invoking learner with default options